top of page

 4. A few children will join a club or even an out of school club perhaps an online club. hybrid.

-5. A key few will eventually take up a career in a related context.
+5. Individuals will eventually take up a career in a related context.
 Hopefully UK engineering will still be a thing.

-So how to identify and provide for these chuildren?
+So how to identify and provide for these children?

 Explore alternatives for the format of a wing and stabilising surface.